-Students, staff and faculty are encouraged to visit the University of Windsor's COVID information website, which is regularly updated and includes resources for students, instructors and researchers.
+Students, staff and faculty are encouraged to visit the University of Windsor's Return to Campus website, which is regularly updated and includes resources for students, instructors and researchers.

 Faculty of Engineering COVID-19 Updates